Refeat/OpenAI_SKT/README.md

 ![image](https://github.com/audreyaiai/OpenAI_SKT/assets/92682815/c9819a1e-a699-4042-8243-c8621eb527cd)

 This is the first draft of our model.
-Based on the data we put in, model write a good draft with useful tables and thumbnail images.
+Based on the data we put in, model write a good draft with useful tables and thumbnail images (from DALL-E).

 ## Citations